DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Discrete Optimal Transport and Wasserstein discrepancy

 \end{definition}

 While intuitive, the Monge formulation is restrictive; a solution is not guaranteed to exist, particularly when mass splitting is required (e.g., one warehouse supplying multiple factories).
 To address this limitation, \citet{kantorovich2006translocation} introduced a relaxed formulation.
-Instead of a deterministic map, Kantorovich's approach seeks a probabilistic coupling or "transport plan" that allows mass from a single source to be distributed among multiple destinations.
-This reframes the problem within the versatile framework of linear programming.
-When the measures are probability distributions (i.e., $\sum a_i = \sum b_j = 1$), the resulting optimal cost defines a distance metric.
+Instead of a deterministic map, Kantorovich's approach seeks a ``transport plan" that allows mass from a single source to be distributed among multiple destinations.
+This recasts the problem as a linear programming problem.

-\begin{definition}[Kantorovich Problem] \textit{Let $\alpha = \sum_{i=1}^n a_i \delta_{\mathbf{x}_i}$ and $\beta = \sum_{j=1}^m b_j \delta_{\mathbf{y}_j}$ be two discrete probability distributions supported on samples $\{\mathbf{x}_i\}_{i=1}^n$ and $\{\mathbf{y}_j\}_{j=1}^m$, respectively.
-The optimal transport problem is to find a transport plan $\boldsymbol{\pi}\in\mathbb{R}_{+}^{\mathrm{n}\times \mathrm{m}}$ that minimizes the total cost:}
+\begin{definition}[Kantorovich Problem] \textit{Let $\boldsymbol{\alpha}= \sum_{i=1}^\mathrm{n} a_i \delta_{\alpha_i}$ and $\boldsymbol{\beta} = \sum_{j=1}^\mathrm{m} b_j \delta_{\beta_j}$ be two discrete probability distributions supported on samples $\{\alpha_i\}_{i=1}^\mathrm{n}$ and $\{\beta_j\}_{j=1}^\mathrm{m}$, respectively.
+The optimal transport problem is to find a transport plan $\bpi\in\mathbb{R}_{+}^{\mathrm{n}\times \mathrm{m}}$ that minimizes the total cost:}

 \textit{where $\langle \cdot, \cdot \rangle_F$ is the Frobenius dot product.
-The cost matrix $\mathbf{C}\in\mathbb{R}_{+}^{\mathrm{n}\times \mathrm{m}}$ contains the pairwise costs, e.g., $\mathbf{C}_{ij} = c(\mathbf{x}_i, \mathbf{y}_j)$.
-The set of feasible transport plans, $\Pi(a,b)$, is defined by the constraints that preserve the total mass of the source and target measures:}
+The cost matrix $\mathbf{D}\in\mathbb{R}_{+}^{\mathrm{n}\times \mathrm{m}}$ contains the pairwise costs, e.g., $d_{i,j} = c(\alpha_i, \beta_j)$.
+The set of feasible transport plans, $\Pi(\mathbf{a},\mathbf{b})$, is defined by the constraints that preserve the total mass of the source and target measures:}